Skip to content

 Responsible Gambling Resources

 Texas does not operate a state-funded problem gambling helpline.
-Because Texas has very limited legal gambling (no commercial casinos, no online gambling, no sports betting), its responsible gambling infrastructure is minimal compared to states with expanded gambling programs.
+Because Texas has very limited legal gambling, its responsible gambling infrastructure is minimal.
+Individual tribal casinos may offer voluntary self-exclusion programs — contact each facility directly for details.

 OrganizationPhoneWebsiteAvailability